AurelianSpodarec/GTA_UltimateMenu/README.md

 The *Ultimate Menu* is open source enhancement for GTA5 game, based on the 2take1 Lua script.

-The menu offers a robust amount of **highly customisable** features, changing how the pedestrian walks, vehicle MAX speed to a kAmiKadzE plane sent by you on a player of your choice 😜
+It offers a robust amount of **highly customisable** features, changing how the pedestrian walks, vehicle MAX speed to a *kAmiKadzE* plane sent by you on a player of your choice 😜

 # Trello